 Even though we have had a warm start to March, I plan to stick to this schedule as nobody can be sure what will come next weather wise.

 Anni Kelsey is the author of Edible Perennial Gardening: Growing Successful Polycultures in Small Spaces out now!
-Buy now for the special offer of £12.71 from our sister site, Green Shopping.
+Buy now from our shopping site.

 A great way to start of seeds: Making a hotbed in your polytunnel